-The Local Government Infrastructure Plan (LGIP) is an opportunity to review and re-develop the parks desired standards of service and remove/add/change the service standards, embellishment and infrastructure in public parks.
+The Local Government Infrastructure Plan (LGIP) is an opportunity to review and re-develop the desired standards of service for parks and remove/add/change the service standards, embellishment and infrastructure in public parks.
 This includes the opportunity to re-think quantity, type and location of canopy provision.
 LGIP will include financial modelling.
-This could provide a pathway to introduce greening priorities into the Open Space Strategic Plan.
+This could provide a pathway to introduce greening priorities into the Open Space Strategic Plan which will address the assessment of key areas of the City to ensure that the needs of each community are planned for appropriately.